sfu-db/dataprep/README.md

 Don't forget to checkout the [examples] folder for detailed demonstration!

 ## Contribution
-Contribution is always welcome.
+Dataprep is in its very early stage.
+Any contribution including:
+* Filing an issue
+* Providing use cases
+* Write down your user experience
+* Submit a PR
+* ...

+are greatly appreciated!

-If you want to contribute to dataprep, be sure to read the [contribution guidelines].
+If you want to make code contribution to dataprep, be sure to read the [contribution guidelines].